alopatindev/vlog-toolset/README.md

 This is free software, and you are welcome to redistribute it under certain conditions; read LICENSE.txt for details.

-Copyright (C) 2018—∞  Alexander Lopatin <alopatindev ät gmail dot com>
+Copyright (C) 2018—∞  Alexander Lopatin <alopatindev ät codonaft dot com>